theyosh/TerrariumPI/docs/_tabs/setup.md

 Meross password
 : The password to login to your Meross cloud account.
 [Encrypted]({% link _tabs/features.md %}#other-sensitive-data)

+#### Unsplash

+With Unsplash you can get a nice image background in the web GUI.

+Unsplash access key
+: This is the access key of your application at Unsplash.
+[Encrypted]({% link _tabs/features.md %}#other-sensitive-data)

+Unsplash key words
+: Here you can enter key words to use for picking a random background image.

 ## Weather

 ![Weather source form](/assets/img/Weather_Settings.webp)